TokyoExpress/recon-for-twitch/README.md

 ***Abstract***

+Project S is a series of neural net models built around the data format of video game screenshots.

 This project began with a simple ambition:
 <ul>
    <li>Can a neural network identify the game you're playing from a screenshot?</li>